Toncy741/Bank-Marketing/README.md

 * Printing the last 10 rows of the dataset:

 - The tail() function is used to display the last 10 rows of the dataset.
 This can be useful in identifying any patterns or anomalies at the end of the dataset.

+- Renaming the 'y' column to 'subscription'

+ The rename() function is used to rename the 'y' column to 'subscription'.
+The inplace=True parameter ensures that the changes are made directly to the original dataframe.

+# Printing the column names

+ The columns attribute is used to display the column names of the dataframe.
+The output shows that the 'y' column has been successfully renamed to 'subscription'.

+# Printing the shape and size of the dataset

+- The shape attribute is used to display the number of rows and columns in the dataset.
+The output shows that the dataset has 45,211 rows and 17 columns.
+- The size attribute is used to display the total number of elements in the dataset.
+The output shows that the dataset has 768,587 elements.

+# Printing the data types of each column:

+- The dtypes attribute is used to display the data types of each column in the dataset.
+The output shows that the columns have a mix of integer (int64) and object (object) data types.

+# Printing summary statistics for the dataset

+- The describe() function is used to display summary statistics for the dataset, including count, mean, standard deviation, minimum, 25th percentile, median (50th percentile), 75th percentile, and maximum values.
+The output shows that the dataset has a wide range of values for each column.